michaelshiloh/ArduinoRoboticsSummer2017/README.md

 	press.
 	* Document your assignment on Github with the following:
 		* Picture(s)
 		* Short video
 		* Program, with comments describing what's going on
 3. Modify your program from step 2 above so that once the button is pressed, your contraption performs its activity forever (until you unplug it).
-	1.2.
-Document your assignment on Github
+	* Document your assignment on Github with the following:
-	1.2.1.
-Program, with comments describing what's going on, especially what makes it continue forever
+		* Program, with comments describing what's going on, especially what makes it continue forever

 ### Friday June 3